 Medical Assistance – Tax Equity Fiscal Responsibility Act (MA-TEFRA) – The TEFRA option allows Medical Assistance (MA) eligibility for children with disabilities whose parents have too much income to qualify for MA or other Minnesota Health Care Programs or who qualify but the cost would be too high.

 MN Dept. of Human Services:

-North Point Health and Wellness is a multi-specialty medical, dental and mental health center, and human service agency located in North Minneapolis.
+North Point Health and Wellness – A multi-specialty medical, dental, and mental health center and human service agency located in North Minneapolis.